RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 - All signOn-attempts require the fields `vehicleTaskId` and `serviceWindow`.
   - `vehicleTaskId`: Can be found in the common file in the NeTEx export under this path `VehicleScheduleFrame.blocks[].Block.PrivateCode`
   - `serviceWindow`: Defines a time range for which journeys the vehicle should be signed on.
-    If the service window contains both `firstDepartureDateTime` and `lastArrivalDateTime`, the vehicle will be logged on to all the journeys in the vehicle task between those times.
+    The vehicle will be signed on to all the journeys in the vehicle task between provided times.
-      These journeys may be part of 1 or more `Block`s.
+    Signed on journeys may be part of 1 or more `Block`s.
-      Note that the times may be on the same calendar date or on 2 consecutive dates.
+    Times provided may belong to the same calendar date, or 2 consecutive dates Attempts not containing valid date times for `firstDepartureDateTime` and `lastArrivalDateTimes` will be rejected.
+Resulting in `AssignmentState.assigned=false`

 ##### Sign On - PLANNED
 The vehicle will be signed on to service the pre-existing plans for the specified `serviceWindow`

-If `lastArrivalDateTime` is not provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until (including) the end of the block

 ##### Sign On - EXTRA
 Used if additional vehicles are demanded to serve the pre-existing plans for the specified `serviceWindow`

-If `lastArrivalDateTime` is not provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until the end of the journey

 ##### Sign On - REPLACEMENT
 Used if another vehicle can not service parts of its assignment.